 Using genetic, cell biology and biochemistry we are testing the hypothesis that laminin receptors influence growth factors and signaling molecules to prevent demyelination.
 These studies also lead us to discover that some of the signaling molecules under scrutiny are more important in the central nervous system, where they inhibit oligodendrocyte myelination.
 Thus, they represent potential molecular targets to promote remyelination in demyelinating disease such as Multiple Sclerosis of Leukodystrophies.

-Since our arrival at the HJKRI we are applying our experience on conditional mutagenesis to ask if there is cell autonomy in the pathogenesis of Krabbe disease.
+Since our arrival at the Institute for Myelin and Glia Exploration, we are applying our experience on conditional mutagenesis to ask if there is cell autonomy in the pathogenesis of Krabbe disease.

-Dr. Feltri is currently Professor of Biochemistry and Neurology at the Hunter James Kelly Research Institute in the State University of New York at Buffalo.
+Dr. Feltri is currently Professor of Biochemistry and Neurology at the Institute for Myelin and Glia Exploration in the State University of New York at Buffalo and Director of the institute.
 Before 2011 she was the Head of the Unit of NeuroGlia in the San Raffaele Scientific Institute of Milano, and adjunct Associate Professor in the Department of Neurology at the University of Pennsylvania.

 View all of Dr. Feltri’s publications on PubMed.